 It should be done in the pool house bathroom. ***

-City and County regulations require that after thunder is heard, everyone must leave the pool for 30 minutes.
-When the lifeguards on duty hear thunder, a whistle is blown and swimmers are asked to exit the water and remain five feet back from the water for 30 minutes from the last sound of thunder.
+When the lifeguards on duty hear thunder, a whistle is blown and swimmers are asked to exit the water and remain five feet back from the water for at least 15 minutes from the last sound of thunder.

 When lightning is sighted by the lifeguards, an announcement will be made that everyone must EXIT THE POOL and CLEAR OFF THE ENTIRE POOL AND ALL DECK AREAS for 30 minutes from the last visible lightning strike.
 When lightning is in the area, the National Weather Service recommends that you go to a safe building or vehicle.
 Do not shelter under trees.
 You are not safe anywhere outside during a lightning storm.